Thomas Sterling (computing)

 Thomas Sterling (born December 18, 1949) is a full professor for the Department of Intelligent Systems Engineering (ISE) at Indiana University (IU) Bloomington.
-At IU, he is the Director of the Artificial Intelligence Computing Systems Laboratory (AICSL).
+At Indiana University, he is the Director of the Artificial Intelligence Computing Systems Laboratory (AICSL).
 He received his Ph.D. in 1984 at MIT.
 For more than four decades, Thomas Sterling has dedicated his professional contributions to research for advancements in parallel high-performance computing.
 Dr. Sterling is best known as the “father of Beowulf” clusters.
 Among his other early accomplishments, Dr. Sterling was Principal investigator for the multi-agency multi-institution Hybrid Technology Multi-Threaded Project (HTMT) for advanced research on Petaflops computing systems.
 Professor Sterling currently leads advanced research in non-von Neumann parallel architecture, ParalleX execution model, and HPX+ runtime system for scalable dynamic irregular graph-based knowledge-oriented artificial intelligence applications.
 Thomas Sterling is also President and co-founder of Simultac LLC, an advanced computing technology engineering company.
 Professor Sterling is the co-author of eight books and holds seven patents.
 Thomas Sterling is a Fellow of the AAAS and winner of the Gordon Bell Prize.